smaruf/python-study/src/learning-english/English_c1_words.md

 # Comprehensive C1 Level English Vocabulary Resource

-This document presents an extensive vocabulary list intended for professionals aiming to enhance communication across multiple domains, such as practical applications, official procedures, project management, reporting accuracy, probability assessment, narrative skills, planning, using phrasal verbs, and reacting to official decisions.
-Each section details verb-to-noun transformations, variations across different tenses, and examples in active, passive, and questions forms, including pronunciations in American English.
+This document presents an extensive vocabulary list intended for professionals aiming to enhance communication across multiple domains, such as practical applications, official procedures, project management, and reporting.

 ## Practical Use Words